syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-Save-Word-document-in-ASP-NET-Core.md

 {% endtabs %}

-Step 7: Add a new action method **OpenAndSaveDocument** in HomeController.cs and include the below code snippet to **open and save document** and download it.
+Step 7: Add a new action method **OpenAndSaveDocument** in HomeController.cs and include the below code snippet to **Open and Save Document** and download it.

 **Open an existing Word document:**